sonnxnew0612/MeloNX-Custom-Build/README.md

 # Compatibility

-MeloNX works on iPhone X and later and iPad 7th Gen and later.
+MeloNX works on iPhone XS/XR and later and iPad 8th Gen and later.
 Check out the Compatibility on the <a href="https://melonx.org/compatibility/" target="_blank">website</a>.

 # Usage